jabobas/CollabConnect/frontend/README.md

 like to use.
 Once you pick an icon from the website, the website will give you the import you need to use to use the icon which can be defined atop the page.

-Once these two steps are complete and saved, your icon should appear on the sidebar, and when clicked it will take you to your page.
+Once these two steps are fully complete and saved, your icon should appear on the sidebar, and when clicked it will take you to your page.